explorerhq/sql-explorer/docs/features.rst

 ----------------------------------

 If the results table has numeric columns, they can be displayed in a bar chart.
 The first column will always be used as the x-axis labels.
 This is quite basic, but can be useful for quick visualization.
+Charts (if enabled) will render for query results with ten or fewer numeric columns.
+With more series than that, the charts become a hot mess quickly.

 To enable this feature, set ``EXPLORER_CHARTS_ENABLED`` setting to ``True`` and install the plotting library ``matplotlib`` with: